friyad/xenograft-mobiles-client/README.md

 ### 4. Sales History

 - If a product is sold, this product data and a few additional data like sell quantity, buyer name, and sale date will be stored in the **Sales History**.
-- After that user will be able to see his entire sales history from the **Sales History** page.
+- After that, the user can see his entire sales history from the **Sales History** page.
 - View sales history categorized by weekly, daily, monthly, and yearly periods.

 ### 5. User Interface Features